SEE ALSO WELCOME TO NPHG MAPPING!

 GridEcon (aka GridEcon Matrices) relates to my National Population Health Grid Mapping project (NPHG), which has a very long history of algorithm and programming development and testing (some like to think otherwise).
 GridEcon is a reporting system designed to provide true customer/patient data in relation to company focused topics such as costs, average utilization, catastrophic cost risk, etc..
 This makes use of the NPHG data and products to generate this data which GridEcon uses to generate automated reports with for clients, overseers, managers, etc. These reports are available in numerous forms and pertain to numerous subjects defined as important metrics for any health care program.
 Subtopical reports are defined by patient/member/consumer subpopulation types (thus the term Matrices), such as gender, race/ethnicity, cultural nature, place, age group subclass, chronic disease history, group-specific disease group histories (all pre-post natal metrics for example).
 These reports encompass the traditional HEDIS/NCQA and just as many if not more ICDs/groups normally not reviewed by any contemporary QA program.

-The purpose here is to upgrade current systems in order to better meet the demands and future needs of future Big Data Electronic Medical Information data industries.
+The purpose here around 2004/5 was to upgrade current systems in order to better meet the demands and future needs of future Big Data Electronic Medical Information data industries.

 I have also included materials developed from my certifications and experience in the various forms of data management and analysis I had to qualify for over the years and my qualitative research methodology program completion.
 Some of my tricks of the trade with survey reporting and big numbers analysis are included below, like some modified statistical methods I developed for small group analyses, group sizes that normally we cannot report for.